 For more information, call 1-800-743-5000.

-It is important to note that we will only turn off power as a last resort in the interest of safety if extreme fire danger conditions are occurring.
+It is important to note that we will only turn off power as a last resort in the interest of safety if extreme fire danger conditions are forecasted.

-This PG&E program has established precautionary measures to help reduce the risk of wildfires.
+This PG&E program has established precautionary measures to help further reduce the risk of wildfires and keep the customers and communities we serve safe.
 Our goal is to help customers prepare for and stay safe during extreme weather events, including sending notifications when and where possible when power may be turned off for safety.